Height (Wood, 2014) – Is Height Genetic?

 FBN1: This gene codes for the protein that allows microfibrils to form.
 These molecules form elastic fibers, which enable the skin, ligaments, and blood vessels to stretch.
 They also support other structures like bones, nerves, and muscles.

-At least nine FBN1 gene mutations have been identified in people with acromicric dysplasia, which leads to severely short height, short limbs, stiff joints, and distinctive facial features.
-Additionally, over 1,000 gene mutations in this gene have been associated with Marfan syndrome, which affects the connective tissue in the body.
+Experts have identified at least nine FBN1 gene mutations in people with acromicric dysplasia, which leads to severely short height, short limbs, stiff joints, and distinctive facial features.
+Additionally, they have associated over 1,000 gene mutations in this gene with Marfan syndrome, which affects the connective tissue in the body.
 These individuals tend to be tall and slender with elongated fingers and toes and other skeletal abnormalities like long bones.

 More genes for genetic height